 Nowadays, every practice is equipped with EHR software, and physicians are faced with many responsibilities beyond patient treatment, which can considerably affect their efficiency and, in turn, their revenue.
 They must learn how to maintain workflow and ensure productivity.
 According to a Medical Economics article, there are four important steps that should be taken.

 One of the first things a practice should do is a workflow analysis of three main areas: patient visit, billing cycle, and clinical event.
 It’s a lengthy process, as every person and system involved in each event must be analyzed.
 However, the benefits far outweigh the costs.
 By detailing the steps, practice staff can understand what each process entails and how to improve efficiency.

 - Classification: Inform those on the team about process mapping and its details.

-- Correlation: This step involves collecting data about the processes and analyzing it.
+- Correlation: This step involves collecting data about the processes and analyzing them.

 - Causation: Understand the pain points and why they’re an issue.

 - Collaboration: Determine potential solutions for the problems.

 - Culmination: Apply the chosen solution and see if it’s effective.